Beginnerbakes

 Oven Note

-For optimal roasted tomato salsa, fully preheat your oven to 400°F (200°C) before roasting the vegetables.
+For optimal roasted tomato salsa, fully preheat your oven to 400 degrees F (200 degrees C) before roasting the vegetables.
 This ensures even roasting and enhances caramelization.
+Line your baking sheet with parchment paper for easy cleanup and non-stick roasting.

 Easy Upgrade Ideas